 Angry AI - Video

-Each bot is controlled by two reinforcement learning models which were being trained in tandem.
+Each bot is controlled by two reinforcement learning agents which were trained in tandem with PPO .

 The project contains a few prefabs taken from freely available assets: